 But there is much more to do along the Riverwalk than just stroll.
-With 6 unique coves, each with its one set of attractions, you could spend your entire trip just getting to know this part of town.
+With 6 unique coves, each with its own set of attractions, you could spend your entire trip just getting to know this part of town.

 Throughout the Chicago Riverwalk, you will find everything from restaurants and ice cream shops to a floating garden and boat rentals.
-Parents will like The Water Plaza (one of the coves) where they can relax by the fountains while the kids jump around in the spray.
+Parents will like The Water Plaza (one of the coves), where they can relax by the fountains while the kids jump around in the spray.

 No matter what section you decide to check out, you are bound to enjoy yourselves.
 Did we mention that it’s free?

 Maggie Daley Park is a new and stunning 20-acre green space in the Loop community area of Chicago.
 Connected to the famous Millennium Park and full of fun activities, a stop here is sure to be a good time.

 Opened in 2014, this park has been a popular spot thanks to its unique Skating Ribbon — a 1/4 mile long ice skating path that meanders throughout the park.
 Additionally, the park has many other attractions, including the 3-acre Play Garden, which is full of unusual and unique play structures that will help spark some imagination in your little ones.

 Add in rock climbing, picnic groves, and an 18-hole mini-golf course, and you can easily see why this park is so popular.

 Hot Tip: Need a rental car for your upcoming trip?
 See our guide on how to book cheap car rentals in Chicago, including price comparisons.

 A trip to Chicago is incomplete without a stop at Millennium Park to take a photo next to the famous Cloud Gate, aka “The Bean.”